-A personal injury claim can lead to the recovery of all economic and non-economic losses you have suffered.
-In the majority of cases, this means that you will turn to the at-fault party or parties’ insurance coverage to pay for your damages.
+A personal injury claim can lead to the recovery of the economic and non-economic losses you have suffered.
+In the majority of cases, this means that you will turn to the at-fault party or their insurance coverage to pay for your losses.
 For instance, you may seek to recover compensation through the at-fault party’s homeowner’s insurance or auto insurance policy.
 The types of damages you may seek include:

 - Property losses